radiantlogicinc/TalkEngine/README.md

 - `confidence` (float): Confidence score for the intent classification.
 - `raw_response` (Any): Internal data structure from text generation.
 - `response_text` (str): Basic textual summary of the NLU result.

+Interaction Prompt Dictionary Keys (when hint indicates interaction):
+- `interaction_prompt` (str): The prompt message to show the user.
+- `interaction_mode` (InteractionState): The specific mode the engine is in.

 ## 🛠️ Development